hibernate/hibernate-orm/CONTRIBUTING.md

 ## Commit

 * Make commits of logical units
-* Be sure to **use the JIRA issue key** in the commit message.
-This is how JIRA will pick up the related commits and display them on the JIRA issue
+* Be sure to start each commit message using the **JIRA issue key**, this is how JIRA will pick up the related commits and display them on the JIRA issue
 * Make sure you have added the necessary tests for your changes
 * Run _all_ the tests to ensure nothing else was accidentally broken